ceph/ceph-cm-ansible/roles/maas/README.md

 This will result in a static IP entry for smithi001-front with IP 172.21.15.1 and MAC 0C:C4:7A:BD:15:E8 in front_hosts snippet and a smithi001-ipmi entry with IP 172.21.47.1 with MAC 0C:C4:7A:6E:21:A7 in ipmi_hosts snippet.

-start_ip, end_ip and ip_range are required too in order to create an IP range.
+start_ip, end_ip and ip_range_type are required too in order to create an IP range.
 MAAS needs a range in order to enable DHCP on the subnet.
-In this case the ip_range is configured as dynamic, it could be dynamic or static.
+In this case the ip_range_type is configured as dynamic, it could be dynamic or static.

 The classes are optional, they are groups of DHCP clients defined by specific criteria, allowing the possibility to apply custom DHCP options or behaviors to those groups.
 This enables more granular control over how DHCP services are delivered to different client types, like assigning specific IP addresses or configuring other network parameters based on device type or other characteristics.
 In this case we have virtual and lxc but you can include here any group you want with any name.
 In our specific case we are including into these groups hosts that match with an specific mac address criteria.